-Social anxiety disorder, referred to as social phobia, this is a type of anxiety disorder that causes intense fear in social settings.
-People with this disorder have problem talking to people, meeting new people, and attending social gatherings.
+Social anxiety disorder referred to as social phobia, is a type of anxiety disorder that causes intense fear in social settings.
+People with this disorder have problems talking to people, meeting new people, and attending social gatherings.
 They fear being judged or examined by others.
 They may think that their fears are unreasonable or irrational, but feel powerless to overcome them.
 Social anxiety is not shyness.

 Shyness is short-term and doesn’t disrupt one’s life.
 Social anxiety is debilitating as well as persistent.
 It can affect one’s ability to:

 - Develop close relationships with people outside of their family